contrast-zone/t-rewriter.js/docs/expression-logic.md

     /*
         IMPLICATIONAL PROPOSITIONAL LOGIC ENTSCHEIDUNGSMASCHINE
+        (unavailable until the final exp-log version)

         input: implicational logic theorem
-        output: a theorem consequence
+        output: "valid"
     */

     (
-        ilog -> goal
+        "valid" -> goal
     ) /\ (
         (
-            //syntax
+            // syntax
             (                   impl -> ilog ) /\
-            (          prim "→" impl -> impl ) /\
+            (  "(" prim "→" impl ")" -> impl ) /\
             (                   prim -> impl ) /\
-            (           "(" impl ")" -> prim ) /\
             ( /[A-Za-z][0-9A-Za-z]*/ -> prim ) /\
             (                    "⊥" -> prim )
         ) /\ (
             // semantics
             (
                 A:ilog .
-                "(" A ")" <-> A
+B:ilog . (
+                    ("(" A "→" B ")" /\ A) -> (B -> "valid")
+                )
             ) /\ (
                 A:ilog .
-B:ilog .
+B:ilog . (
-                (A "→" B /\ A) -> B
+                    "(" A "→" "(" B "→" A ")" ")"
+                )
             ) /\ (
                 A:ilog .
 B:ilog .
+C:ilog . (
-                A "→" "(" B "→" A ")"
+                    "(" "(" A "→" "(" B "→" C ")" ")" "→" "(" "(" A "→" B ")" "→" "(" A "→" C ")" ")" ")"
+                )
             ) /\ (
                 A:ilog .
-B:ilog .
-C:ilog .
-                "(" A "→" "(" B "→" C ")" ")" "→" "(" "(" A "→" B ")" "→" "(" A "→" C ")" ")"
-            ) /\ (
-                A:ilog .
-B:ilog .
+B:ilog . (
-                "(" "(" A "→" "⊥" ")" "→" "(" B "→" "⊥" ")" ")" "→" "(" B "→" A ")"
+                    "(" "(" "(" A "→" "⊥" ")" "→" "(" B "→" "⊥" ")" ")" "→" "(" B "→" A ")" ")"
                 )
             )
         )
+    )

 In this example, we can clearly distinct syntax of implicational logic from its semantics.
-Syntax represents specific context free grammar while in semantics section we define three important segments: (1) grouping braces intoduction/elimiantion, (2) modus ponens rules, and (3) three axioms from which possible input theorems are deduced.
-Thus our input, to be valid, has to be in a way between the axioms and the `goal` atom.
+Syntax represents specific context free grammar while in semantics section we define two important segments: (1) modus ponens rule, and (2) three axioms from which possible input theorems are deduced.
+Thus our input, to be valid, has to be deduced by modus ponens from axioms.

-Finally, the example accepts only implicational propositional logic theorems as input, like this one: `(a → ⊥) → ⊥`, otherwise reporting an error.
+Finally, the example accepts only implicational propositional logic theorems as input, like this one: `((a → ⊥) → ⊥)`, otherwise reporting an error.
 This behavior resembles implicational propositional logic [entscheidungsmaschine](https://en.wikipedia.org/wiki/Entscheidungsproblem).
-As entscheidungsmaschine role is only to accept or reject an input, its output is less important to us, but just to fit into formal definition of *expression logic*, it yields a consequence of inputted theorem that is closest to the `goal` atom.
+Assuming the correct input, output of the example is string `valid`, otherwise, an error is reported.

 ### 3.2. untyped lambda calculus